 Given these facts, it is difficult to calculate an average settlement for a rear-end collision in Ohio accurately.
 Particular circumstances, including property damage, injuries, and noneconomic losses, as well as comparative negligence calculations, determine the average settlement amount for a rear-end collision.

-What Goes into Rear-End Settlements
+What Happens During Rear-End Accident Settlements

 When it comes to being rear ended, a settlement average is difficult to calculate.
 However, after evaluating the facts of your individual case, a qualified personal injury attorney in Ohio can help you estimate a fair rear-end collision settlement.